U.S. flag

 • what type of weapon, if any, was used in the incident.

 NIBRS data more accurately reflect the types of crime addressed by police agencies, like simple assault, animal cruelty, destruction of property, intimidation, and identity theft.
-The broad scope of the information collected in NIBRS will greatly improve the nation’s understanding of crime and public safety.
+The broad scope of information collected in NIBRS serves to greatly improve the nation’s understanding of crime and public safety.

 NIBRS - Key Benefits and Fast Facts